svensMPG/DetectWindows/README.md

 358951.01914 5701437.074 132.6170413 8 8 8
 ....
 ```
 Also there is `STEP_05_bBox.pcd` which contains only the corner points of each window.
 Each corner point of a particular window will have the same ID.
 In this file, there are always 4 points associated with each window, thus 4 points having the same ID.
-The difference here is also, that the IDs are not encoded as RGB but as single values, which could be viewed as the intensity channel.

 ```
     X         Y         Z     I
-57.277615 30.209835 17.021194 14
-53.980743 28.266335 18.219912 16
-53.968925 28.26738 17.02471 16
-52.551678 27.431767 17.037991 16
-52.563492 27.430721 18.233192 16
-61.172234 32.497196 17.019188 18
+358951.02199 5701437.075 132.3170307 8
+358952.01914 5701436.074 132.6170413 8
+358953.02199 5701436.075 132.3170307 8
+358951.01914 5701437.074 132.6170413 8
 ```
 Note that the **IDs are incremented by a value of two starting from ID 4**.
 This has historical reasons and can be changed.
 I did not get aorund it yet.
 Also note that the **PCL only supports float data types** for point clouds (**not double**).
 This has some implications if data is stored in geographic SRS, as the values are very large and **precision will be lost.
 This leads to artifacts in your the data**.
-To solve this issue, data needs to be centered (see Usage below).
+To solve this issue, data needs to be centered using the `-setZero` option (see Usage below).

 ## Usage:
 run from shell as: .detectWindows /home/of/your/DATAset.las [-setZero] [-downsample 0.4]